Needle: A Generative AI-Powered Multi-modal Database for Answering Complex Natural Language Queries: Introduction

-This motivates us to take a step toward filling this gap in this paper by proposing a Monte Carlo randomized algorithm.
+This motivates us to take a step toward filling this gap by proposing a Monte Carlo randomized algorithm.
 In particular, we empower our algorithm with generative AI (GenAI) to generate a set of synthetic multi-modal tuples that represent the complex natural language query.
-Then, leveraging a collection of embedders, we conduct a series of NN-search using the generated tuples and aggregate the results to generate the final query outputs.
-We use our Monte Carlo method to develop \system, our system for complex natural query answering on image datasets.
+Subsequently, leveraging a collection of embedders, we conduct a series of NN searches using the generated tuples and aggregate the results to generate the final query outputs.
+We use our method to develop \system\footnote{The name \system is inspired by the common expression "finding \system in the haystack," reflecting the challenge of pinpointing relevant information in large multimodal spaces.}, our deployment-ready open-source system\footnote{ \system Github: \url{https://github.com/UIC-InDeXLab/Needle/tree/main/} } for complex natural query answering on image datasets.

-Unlike existing approaches, \system is capable of handling natural language queries with different levels of complexity.
+Unlike existing approaches, \system can handle natural language queries with different levels of complexity.
 To demonstrate this, let us consider our running example, Example~\ref{ex:1} once again.
-To compare \system with \clip, we issued the same set of simple, moderate, and complex queries.
+We issued the same set of simple, moderate, and complex queries to \system.
 The results are provided in the first column of Figure~\ref{fig:intro_example}.
 For the simple object-finding task, the top-left (row 1, col 1) cell in Figure~\ref{fig:intro_example}, we observed a similar (but slightly better) performance since all returned images satisfied the query, i.e., they included a banana.
 It also performed reasonably well for the moderately complex query, as a large portion of the output images were green bananas -- the middle-left (row 2, col 1) cell in Figure~\ref{fig:intro_example}.
-But perhaps, more interestingly, it could successfully find the corresponding image described in the complex query of Example~\ref{ex:1} -- the bottom-left (row 3, col 1) cell in Figure~\ref{fig:intro_example}.
+But perhaps, more interestingly, it could successfully find the image-of-interest described in the complex query of Example~\ref{ex:1} -- the bottom-left (row 3, col 1) cell in Figure~\ref{fig:intro_example}.
 Interestingly, the target image was returned as {\em the top-1 search result} (the top-left image in the bottom-left cell), demonstrating the ability of our system to answer these types of queries.
-We observed a consistent behavior for our system in our experiments across a large number of queries (\S~\ref{sec:exp}).
+We observed a consistent behavior for our system in experiments across a large number of different queries (\S~\ref{sec:exp}).